eindiran/eindiran.github.io/_posts/2020-10-27-compiling-st-for-ubuntu-18.04.markdown

 Given how little I know about `meson`, I wasn't ecstatic about figuring out the issue.
 Thankfully, HarfBuzz supports the `autoconf / automake` toolchain as well (though it is being deprecated in favor of `meson`), so I used that instead.

+For more info on building HarfBuzz, see [here](https://harfbuzz.github.io/building.html).

 ```bash
 # Clone the required repos:
 cd Workspace